borisyue1/League-of-Legends-Predictor/README.md

 We were originally only able to achieve around 71% accuracy after training the model on 25,000 data samples (training set - 20000, validation set - 5000) using only the champions selected by each player as features.
 We then decided to aggregate more data (~35,000 samples) that contained additional features such as spells selected by each player and various in-game statistics such as which team got the first kill.
 After adding more features and tuning various hyperparameters with TensorBoard, I got the model to achieve 95% accuracy on the test set.

+Now that the model is finished, I plan on updating the front-end with React.js so that live matches can be predicted.

 <img src="lol-champion-picker/screenshots/landing.png" />